 The Costs of Traumatic Brain Injury Treatment and Rehabilitation

-There are many types of accidents that can lead to a TBI.
+.
 Traumatic brain injuries vary widely in severity and how they affect victims.
 Relatively minor TBIs may not require hospitalization or only require a brief stay.
 However, TBI’s that are moderate or severe will often require extended inpatient care.
 Some people require surgery and close monitoring and may be in the critical care unit for several days before moving to a step-down unit or a regular floor.
 The costs add up quickly.

 Almost all victims who suffer moderate or severe TBIs also require inpatient or outpatient rehabilitation.
 The symptoms of a TBI can dictate just how much one’s life changes.
 Many with minor injuries will also require therapy.
 This can cost thousands of dollars a day at a specialized facility.
 Accident victims with a TBI may require:

 - Physical therapy

 - Speech therapy

 - Occupational therapy